This webinar is presented by Julia Lawrence and was designed to help arts and cultural organisations intending to work with young people online.

 Webinar recording – How to deliver successful online training, workshops & events

 This webinar explores the ins and outs of a number of different platforms and practical considerations for a successful online event.

-James Akers, one of the Digital Culture Network’s Tech Champions, looks at the functionality available in different platforms, explores ways to make sessions interactive, and what technical setup is required to run workshops and training online.
+James Akers, the Digital Culture Network’s Tech Champion for Data Analytics and Insight, looks at the functionality available in different platforms, explores ways to make sessions interactive, and what technical setup is required to run workshops and training online.

 You will learn

 - Pros and cons of YouTube, Zoom and Teams